Solve Complex Problems © Martyn Carruthers 2003 – 2019

 We often help people experience integrity (a strange attractor) by helping them experience a profound phase transition at the level of identity.
 We help precipitate a series of ecstatic states.

-I found a place of nothing and everything … I could see and feel and touch options I had not considered nor even imagined possible … I found a life goal that I never knew and always sought … and as I explored the possibilities of existence I found my true self.
+I found a place of nothing and everything … I could see, feel and touch options I had not considered nor even imagined possible … I found a life goal that I never knew and always sought … and as I explored the possibilities of existence I found my true self.

 The edge of chaos is the edge of miracles …